chandrasure/Power-BI/README.md

 Slicer Interactions to drill down into specific time periods or categories.

-Example:

-If sales dipped in Q2, a user can use slicers to filter by product or region and isolate the reason (e.g., lower sales in one region).

 🛠️ Optimization Techniques:
 Model Optimization: Reduced column cardinality, removed unnecessary columns.